Search

 virtual assistant services

 Too many entrepreneurs are overworked, overwhelmed, lonely, and struggle with delegation.
-Trusty Oak is on a mission to combat small business burnout and get companies growing by connecting driven entrepreneurs with the best freelance virtual assistants in the U.S. Amber Gray is the founder and CEO of Trusty Oak, an award-winning Austin-based virtual assistant company providing administrative and marketing services to busy entrepreneurs, authors, and creative teams.
+Trusty Oak is on a mission to combat small business burnout and grow companies by connecting driven entrepreneurs with the best freelance virtual assistants in the U.S. Amber Gray is the founder and CEO of Trusty Oak, an award-winning Austin-based virtual assistant company that provides administrative and marketing services to busy entrepreneurs, authors, and creative teams.

 In my line of work, I’m fortunate enough to talk with hundreds of entrepreneurs every year.
 These are my people: we speak the same language and have shared pain points and experiences as entrepreneurs.

 These years of conversations have reinforced, over and over again, one of my central beliefs: the most crucial area of self-improvement any entrepreneur can pursue is delegation.
-If you want to grow your business, you have to grow your team, and effective delegation can be the difference between sustainable growth and frustrating burnout.
+Research even shows that CEOs who delegate well produce 33% more revenue and grow their companies 112% faster than their peers.
+If you want to grow your business, you must grow your team, and delegation can be the difference between sustainable growth and burnout..
 I’m passionate about beating the epidemic of small business burnout by pairing entrepreneurs with virtual assistants so they can harness the power of delegation for growth.

 That’s why I regularly speak to entrepreneurs and small business owners about delegation.
 Like any skill, delegation doesn’t come easy on the first try (or 10).
 It’s a habit you have to develop over time, and it’s something you have to be intentional about.
 But make no mistake: delegation should be on the list if you’re setting goals for your business right now.
 Developing your delegation skills could be the most impactful thing you’ll do to grow your business this year.